 Please contact halls management when you arrive regarding this request.
 Our licence conditions state:

-You must arrive in time for your scheduled enrolment.
+You must arrive in time for your Welcome Week activities.
 You should receive details of this in mid-August.
-However, if this is impossible, you can enrol at a later time.
-You must notify us of the date you wish to arrive if it is after 12 September 2015 for iQ Wave, or 19 September 2015 for all other halls.
+You must notify us of the date you wish to arrive if it is after the arrival date listed on your licence.

-With rooms being prepared for your arrival up to the last minute it is not possible to arrive earlier than the date stated in Your Moving in Date Sheet.
-International students can arrive from Tuesday 15 September 2015.
+With rooms being prepared for your arrival up to the last minute it is not possible to arrive earlier than the date stated.

 Car parking permits are available.
 Please contact the halls management when you arrive.
 You will need your car ownership and insurance documents.
 See further details in our welcome to halls section.
-There is no parking available at iQ Wave halls.
+There is no parking available at iQ Kingston.

 You cannot smoke in any building within the University.
 This includes your own study bedroom.

 We have both Wi-Fi and high-speed broadband internet access.
-Please consult the Information Services website for more information.
+Please consult the Information and Technology Services website for more information.
 You can obtain full details when you arrive.